SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `moduleDefaultLinkColor` (mandatory, string):  Hex color of title medias in module lists.
 * `moduleDefaultTextColor` (mandatory, string):  Hex color of subtitle medias in module lists.
 * `tvFeaturedHomeSectionHeaderHidden` (optional, boolean): If set to `true`, featured TV media lists will not display any header.
-* `tvNumberOfLivePlaceholders` (optional, number): Used as a hint to display a better number of TV live placeholders while content is being loaded.
-Should match the expected number of TV channels.
-If not set, defaults to 3.
 * `tvTrendingEpisodesOnly` (optional, boolean): If set to `true`, `tvTrending` only returns episodes.
 * `tvTrendingEditorialLimit` (optional, number): The maximum number of editorial recommendations returned by `tvTrending`.
 If not set, all are returned.